 Here is the lone stroller's monument.
 The Reverie of the Solitary Walker is an unfinished book by Genevan philosopher Jean-Jacques Rousseau, written between 1776 and 1778.

-Time for a rest with an Apérol Spritz at La Riviera du Rhône in memory of my late son, who had his anniversary yesterday.
+Time for a rest with an Apérol Spritz at La Riviera du Rhône, in memory of my late son, whose anniversary was yesterday.
 Note my walking stick in view.

 On la rive gauche, I approached the Place de la Petite-Fusterie.
 The bistro that used to be there is now run by the Riverside Café.